rtraas/rtraas.github.io/README.md

 # turboCLOUD
 Doppler Drift Searches for Radio Technosignatures in Breakthrough Listen's Follow-Up Observations of TESS Targets

+A repo of my work during my 10-week internship with Breakthrough Listen @UCBerkeleySETI

 ## Project Objectives
 1. Port turbo_seti (https://github.com/UCBerkeleySETI/turbo_seti) to a GCP instance
 2. Use GCP to perform doppler drift searches for radio technosignatures in TESS targets